belarain/uerm-console-commands/README.md

-# uerm-console-commands
+# Console Commands
-Console (RCON) commands for you SCP:
+You can control your server with server console.
+You get `"Unknown Command."` when command is not found.
+Type `"help"` for information about commands.